enfiskutensykkel/ssd-gpu-dma/README.md

-As NVMe is designed in a way that reflects the inherent parallelism in modern computing architectures, we are able to provide a lock-less interface to the disk which can be shared by multiple computing instances. `libnvm` can be linked with CUDA programs, enabling **high-performance storage accsee directly from your CUDA kernels**.
+As NVMe is designed in a way that reflects the inherent parallelism in modern computing architectures, we are able to provide a lock-less interface to the disk which can be shared by multiple computing instances. `libnvm` can be linked with CUDA programs, enabling **high-performance storage acces directly from your CUDA kernels**.
 This is achieved by placing IO queues and data buffers directly in GPU memory, **eliminating the need to involve the CPU in the IO path entirely**.

-A huge benefit of the parallel design of NVMe combined with the possibility of using arbitrary memory addresses for buffers and queues also means that a disk can be **shared by multiple computing instances running on remote machines**.
+A huge benefit of the parallel design of NVMe combined with the possibility of using arbitrary memory addresses for buffers and queues also means that **a disk can be shared by multiple computing instances running on remote machines**.
 This can be done by setting up mappings using a PCIe Non-Transparent Bridge ([PCIe NTB]).
 The API can be linked with applications using the SISCI [SmartIO] API from Dolphin Interconnect Solutions, allowing the  user to create custom configurations of remote and local devices and NVMe disks in a PCIe cluster.
 It also enables concurrent low-latency access to NVMe disks from